Three Levels

 ABOUT AI

 At the Student-guided level, learners are introduced to the five stages of ExPAND — Explore, Prompt, Apply, Navigate, and Develop.
-Here, they build curiosity, basic prompting skills using ©CRAFT model, and ethical awareness while experimenting with AI under teacher guidance.
+Here, they build curiosity, basic prompting skills using the CRAFT model, and ethical awareness while experimenting with AI under teacher guidance.

 Key Areas: Curiosity, experimentation